sasakiRoo/sasakiroo/README.md

 ### Hi there, I'm Sasakiroo 👋

-## I'm a Student, Web, Mobile Programming
+## I'm a Student, wish to have a Web, Mobile Programming passion

 ### Connect with me: